-This morning you will drive up to Sangaygang next to the Bhutan First Broadcasting Service tower, located in the North West of Thimphu.
-It is only about a mile drive up to the tower so if you feel like you would like to burn a bit more energy you can always walk up instead.
-From the tower you will have great views over Thimphu Dzong and the Thimphu valley as you start your walk contouring the beautiful hills to visit Wangditse Gompa.
-This walk should take around 1.5 hours.
-You will have time to visit the gompa before you walk down for another 30 minutes to reach Dechen Phodrang Monastery.
-This monastery houses around 450 student monks enrolled in a 8 year course.
-The monastery is also home to some fantastic UNESCO monitored 12th century paintings.
-You will then meet your vehicle and be driven back to Thimphu.
+In the morning you have the opportunity for a pleasant walk outside of town.
+You will drive up to Sangaygang, next to the Bhutan First Broadcasting Service tower, located in the North West of Thimphu.
+It is only about a mile drive up to the tower so if you feel you would like to burn a bit more energy you can always walk up instead.
+From the tower as you start your walk you will have great views over Thimphu Dzong and the Thimphu Valley, and you contour through beautiful scenery to visit Wangditse Gompa.
+This walk should take around $1\frac{1}{2}$ hours.
+You will have time to visit the gompa before you walk down for another 30 minutes to reach Dechen Phodrang Monastery, a monastery which houses around 450 student monks enrolled on an 8 year course and is also is also home to some fantastic UNESCO monitored 12th century paintings.
+You will then meet your vehicle and be driven back to Thimphu for lunch.

-In the afternoon there will be time to enjoy some further sightseeing.
-There are many places of interest to visit in the town including the Tashishoddzong (the main government buildings), the Textile Museum, the Heritage Museum, the late King's Memorial Chorten, and the silversmiths and pottery workshops.
-If you are looking for souvenirs the Government Handicrafts Emporium is possibly the best place to find local handicrafts to take home.
-You could also visit the Post Office to buy some of Bhutan's very attractive stamps, they will even print a valid stamp with your face on it while you wait!
-They also have good t-shirts on sale.
+In the afternoon your guide will take you sightseeing round town.
+There are many places of interest to visit including the Tashishoddzong (the main government buildings), the Heritage Museum, the late King's Memorial Chorten, the National Library, the School of Painting and the silversmiths and pottery workshops.
+The Government Handicrafts Emporium is possibly the best place to look for local handicrafts especially if you are looking to buy items of national dress.
+It is interesting to visit the handmade paper workshop and see the paper being made.
+Some nice items made from handmade paper are also for sale there.
+You could also visit the Post Office to buy some of Bhutan's very attractive stamps.